KrittapatNithikunpanit/API/README.md

-# api
+# API
-exploring api CREATE, READ, UPDATE, DELETE
+This is the api study on CRUD with JavaScript, will be add on more script later